-Kakadu to the Kimberley is one of our favourite driving routes in Australia and with the monsoon or ‘green season’ ending in the tropical Top End and the dry season starting, this is the time to do it or to at least start planning a trip this season.
+Kakadu to the Kimberley is one of our favourite driving routes in Australia and with the monsoon or ‘green season’ ending in the tropical Top End and the dry season starting, this is the time to do this rewarding route or to at least start planning a trip this season.

 Australia’s northern tropical Top End, from Kakadu to the Kimberley, has a similar climate and seasons to Southeast Asia, which is explained in the simplest terms as having two distinct seasons – ‘the wet’ and ‘the dry’.
 For the indigenous Australians of the region, things are a little more complex and the seasons broken into six distinct periods.